 Your dealer will top up the AdBlue system for you as part of your vehicle’s standard service.
 As it’s injected into the exhaust system in small quantities, you may find you don’t need to refill this between services.
 If the warning light appears, don’t ignore this as your car won’t start if the tank runs completely dry.

-Topping up should be a straightforward process but if you need assistance, please speak to your Motability Scheme dealer who will be happy to help.
+Topping up should be a straightforward process but if you need assistance, remember you can go to any Motability Scheme dealer, who will be happy to help.
 Advice on refilling AdBlue will be available in the manufacturer’s handbook.
 Usually, this requires unscrewing the AdBlue filler cap, screwing the refill bottle’s connector in its place and letting the liquid drain from the bottle.

 Tips and recommendations

 - Don’t store a spare bottle of AdBlue in the boot or garage, as spillages can be harmful and the liquid itself can get contaminated or degrade over time.